Ingrid, Mandy and I managed a “flying trip” to Siem Reap, to meet with Save the Children Norway and with the Provincial Education Office (PEO).

-It is the rainy season, but then the area around Angkor is always beautiful, especially as the light changes.
-Clouds, thunderstorms and a certain darkness add to the mood.
+It is the rainy season, but then the area around Angkor Wat is always beautiful, especially as the light changes.
+Clouds, thunderstorms and a certain darkness added to the mood.
 One could walk though Angkor forever and never see or feel the same things twice.
-The Bayon is especially magical in the gloomy and damp pre dusk light.
+The Bayon is especially magical in the gloomy and damp pre dusk light (pictured in the header).

 The PEO people are a great group.
 They have good hearts, and good ideas for the future.
 It was very much like meeting old friends.
-Save Norway had worked with the Siem Reap PEO since 1993, so a well established working relationship exists.
+Save the Children Norway had worked with the Siem Reap PEO since 1993, so a well-established working relationship exists.

-In any case, the “Anlong Veng project” is actually moving more quickly and more broadly than we had originally hoped.
+In any case, the project is actually moving more quickly and more broadly than we had originally hoped.
 Kimsean and Sereidy brought us up to speed on where the project stands in detail:

-1. Trapang Prasat: The school building and teacher training program that we started this year in Trapang Prasat is well on track.
-The first 5 classrooms at the “cluster” school are about 65% complete, and will be finished by end June.
-Library and resource facilities are almost complete at the main school in Trapang’s center.
-A major delivery of Save Norway’s kids magazine “Mom & Map” is due in June – in fact, we heard that this free, educational magazine is now one of the highest circulation items in Cambodia, and is eagerly devoured by the children at each issue.
+1. Trapeang Prasat: The school building and teacher training program that we started this year was well on track.
+The first 5 classrooms at the cluster school are about 65% complete, and will be finished by end June.
+Library and resource facilities are almost complete at the main school in Trapeang’s center.
+A major delivery of Save the Children Norway’s kids magazine ‘Mom & Map’ was due in June – in fact, we heard that this free, educational magazine is now one of the highest circulation items in Cambodia, and is eagerly devoured by the children at each issue.

-The first teacher workshops have been done, and the essential school administration workshops will take place soon.
+The first teacher workshops have been done, and the essential school administration workshops will take place in the near future.

-The PEO now wants to focus on Trapang Prasat’s program becoming a model for all such future activities in the Reconciliation Areas.
-As we had noted, the local government and the teachers in that area are most open and enthusiastic – and thus create a great environment for such modeling.
-In a sense the goal is to recreate very happy “pagoda” centres, much as existed pre war.
+The PEO now wants to focus on Trapeang Prasat’s program becoming a model for all such future activities in the Reconciliation Areas.
+As we had noted, the local government and the teachers in that area are most open and enthusiastic – and thus created a great environment for such modeling.
+In a sense the goal is to recreate very happy pagoda, much as existed pre war.
 The pagoda was more than a school – it was the main community centre in every village.

-About 50% of this years’ funding is going to Trapang Prasat.
+About 50% of this years’ funding is going to Trapeang Prasat.

-2. Anlong Veng: First, it seems the road to Anlong is about in place, and the journey time from Siem Reap only takes 2 1/2 hours now – it took us over 5 hrs in March this year, and last year it could take days in the rainy season.
+2. Anlong Veng: First, it seems the road to Anlong is about in place, and the journey time from Siem Reap only took 2 1/2 hours – it took over 5 hrs in March this year, and last year it could take days in the rainy season.

 25% of year 2000 funding is going into Anlong.